awsdocs/amazon-workmail-user-guide/doc_source/web-client.md

 1. In the **New email rule** dialog box, define the rule\.

-You can set various conditions and actions that Amazon WorkMail performs on every message that meets the criteria you define\.
+You can set various conditions and actions that Amazon WorkMail performs on every email message that meets the criteria you define\.

 ## Automatic response settings<a name="automatic_response_tab"></a>

 Mark yourself in or out of the office from the **Automatic Response** tab\.
 Specify the message that is sent automatically in reply to all incoming messages while you are away\.

-To prevent someone who is sending you several emails per day from getting a reply on each message, automatic responses are only sent one time to any specific email address\.
-This also prevents a mail flood in case the person who sends you the email also has automatic responses turned on\.
+To prevent someone who is sending you several email messages per day from getting a reply on each message, automatic responses are only sent one time to any specific email address\.
+This also prevents a mail flood in case the person who sends you the email message also has automatic responses turned on\.

 When **Automatic response** is enabled, and you sign on to the Amazon WorkMail web client, a warning message is shown to remind you that the **Automatic response** is set\.
 The warming message prompts you to turn it off\.